 your LEARNZ Field Trip Teacher

-Inquiry Topics: 3D maps, earthquakes, emergencies, floods, future focus, gadgets, geohazards, geospatial, GIS, government, GPS, hazards, hydrographic charts, innovation, interactive maps, land use, location based information, maps, resilience, technological change, technological innovation, technology, topographical maps, tsunami, Wellington
+Inquiry Topics: 3D maps, earthquakes, emergencies, floods, future focus, gadgets, geohazards, geospatial, GIS, government, GPS, hazards, hydrographic charts, innovation, interactive maps, land use, location based information, maps, navigation, resilience, technological change, technological innovation, technology, topographical maps, tsunami, Wellington

 View the LEARNZ Events Calendar